dyc3/senior-design/visualization-requirements.typ

   caption: "Figma Mockup Monolith View"
   ) <Figure::monolith-view-visualization>

-When clicking on a specific monolith, the screen pictured above should appear.
-When a client joins, an animation should play showing a client enter the balancer node, move to the monolith, and then to the associated room.
+When clicking on a specific Monolith, the screen pictured above should appear.
+When a client joins, an animation should play showing a client enter the Balancer node, move to the Monolith, and then to the associated room.
 As a stylistic choice, clients should move with a delay from node-to-node in a single-file line, with any excess clients staying inside the current node until there is room to exit the current node.

 === Region

-The purpose of this visualization is to show the the scale of the load balancer, and how multiple instances of the balancer interact.
+The purpose of this visualization is to show the the scale of the load balancer, and how multiple instances of the Balancer interact.

 #figure(
   image("figures/vis/region-visualization.png"),
   caption: "Figma Mockup of Region Visualization"
 ) <Figure::region-visualization>

 This visualization is a bit different than the others since multiple instances of the balancer will be on-screen at the same time.
-Balancer nodes will be unique, but grouping for monoliths, rooms, and clients will be active by global.
+Balancer nodes will be unique, but grouping for Monoliths, rooms, and clients will be active by global.
 No animations aside from node movement will be implemented since this visualization is expected to take the most screen space.

 === Traffic Heat Map